arittrosaha/DefinitelyNotInstagram/README.md

 ## Future Technologies
 * Uptime Robot - to keep the application awake in Heroku servers.
+* pg-search - to search the database for users
 * Active storage - to replace Paperclip.
 * WebSocket - for real time notification and direct messaging.